wp-plugins/robo-gallery/readme.txt

 No, we don't have any limits for amount of the images in gallery

+= How to customize border of the gallery thumbnails? =

+In gallery settings you can find general settings section where you can turn on/off thumbnails border.
+Also you can customize there style of the border, namely width, color and style of the thumbnail borders

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

 = How to hide titles of the gallery image in lightbox ? =

 In lightbox section of the gallery settings you can find hide title option.
 If you enable it titles of the gallery images in lightbox will be turned off.

+= How to define size of the gallery images thumbnails? =

+Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
+Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
+First of all you can define ratio values for gallery thumbnails.
+Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

 = How to define custom link for some gallery images? =